BUYING A CPA PRACTICE IN ATLANTA, GA: QUESTIONS TO ASK AND HOW TO GET STARTED

 As of the time of this publication, we did a widespread search and found a total of only 12 accounting practices for sale in Atlanta.
 The asking purchase price average was just $477,607.
 We were a bit surprised that more practices were not available.

-Location is a big factor in how CPA practices are valued.
+Location is a big factor in how CPA (certified public accountant) practices are valued.
 Since Atlanta is a major metropolitan area, multiples for accounting practices for sale in Atlanta will be higher than in smaller cities.
 For a more in-depth discussion on how accounting practices are valued, please read our column on the six major factors that impact pricing – CPA PRACTICE VALUATION – THE KEY FACTORS

 Brannon Poe of Poe Group Advisors has been assisting with the sale and acquisition of accounting firms since 2003.
 Our team has been one of the leaders in the industry when it comes to successful closings.
 We assist not only with the matching of the right buyers to the right sellers, but we help ensure that both parties have an easy transition.
 Some buyers have been incredibly profitable and have transformed their practices into multi-million dollar firms.
 While we have seen great success stories, sadly, we have also seen a few failures that have given us the ability to help you avoid mistakes.
-We hope to share that insight with you so that you might be able to make better decisions as you approach the purchase of a practice.
+We hope to share that insight with you so that you might be able to make better decisions as you approach the purchase of an accounting practice.

 Why do people buy any business?

 For me personally, the decision to own my own business came down to freedom.
 I enjoy the ability to make decisions for myself.
-I’m in control of my earnings, of my vacation time, who I work with and so on.
-I think if you are driven, honest, focused and have an entrepreneurial spirit, then you may as well work hard for yourself.
+I’m in control of my earnings, of my vacation time, who I work with, and so on.
+I think if you are driven, honest, focused, and have an entrepreneurial spirit, then you may as well work hard for yourself.
 I can’t imagine working 9-5 on someone else’s schedule now.

 That’s not to say it is easy.
 In fact, being your own boss can come with a whole host of challenges.
 While you may be able to set your own schedule, make your own decisions, make more money, hire and fire, you also can: